leejaeka/Data-Science/README.md

 Numpy, Pandas, Sklearn, Seaborn, Shap

 #### Content:
-2020-12-30-lolpredictionb.ipynb: Jupyter notebook containing the codes and documentations.
+2020-12-30-lolpredictionb.ipynb: Jupyter notebook containing the codes and documentations. <br>
-images: container for images used for the notebook
+images: container for images used for the notebook <br>
-Data: container for .csv file
+Data: container for .csv file  <br>